Bathinda military station firing: Witness jawan arrested for killing four soldiers

 The FIR stated that an INSAS rifle and a magazine with 28 cartridges had gone missing from the army unit and was likely to have been used by the suspects in the attack.
 The rifle and magazine were recovered from the pit later the same day.

-A day after the crime, HT was first to report of Punjab Police finding gaps in the eyewitness account.
+A day after the crime, HT was first to repsort of Punjab Police finding gaps in the eyewitness account.

 Mohan had stated that he saw two men carrying a rifle and an axe, but the autopsy of the four jawans did not reveal any sharp-edged weapon injury.